Quick start

 Finance estimates are sensitive to small input changes.
 Check whether a field expects a monthly amount, annual amount, dollar value, or percent before calculating.

-- Enter fixed costs for the project, month, event, or product batch.
+- Enter fixed costs for the same project, month, event, or product batch you are planning.

-- Enter target profit as the money you want left after costs.
+- Enter target profit as a dollar amount, not a percent.
+This is the money you want left after fixed and variable costs.

 - Enter price per unit and variable cost per unit so the calculator can find contribution margin.